ibm-cloud-architecture/store-mq-gitops/README.md

   Login to the url like: openshift-gitops-server-openshift-gitops.........appdomain.cloud

-  In the Argo application, filter on the project named `smq`
+  In the Argo application, filter on the project named `smq`, you should see no application.

 * Lets Go!: Start GitOps

   ```sh
    oc apply -k config/argocd
   ```

+  Now in the ArgoCD console you should see ArgoCD applications